voting-tools/pref_voting/docs/source/grade_profiles.md

 Grade Profiles
 =======================================

-Profiles voters that assign grades from a fixed set to each candidate.
-The ballots for GradeProfile are in the [ballots page](ballots).
+Profiles of voters that assign grades from a fixed set to each candidate.
+The ballots for a GradeProfile are in the [ballots page](ballots.md#grade-class).

 ## GradeProfile Class